 However, as a human, you also have a “social engagement” system that allows you to calm down and feel safe through positive social interactions.
-It’s “vagal brake” for your natural mammalian need to be “on the lookout” all the time.
+It’s a “vagal brake” for your natural mammalian need to be “on the lookout” all the time.

-This positive social connection is communicated through eye contact, facial expression, tone of voice, posture, gesture, intensity and timing, and happens on an unconscious level.
+This positive social connection is communicated through eye contact, facial expression, tone of voice, posture, gesture, intensity, and timing, and happens on an unconscious level.
 This allows your body and mind to function optimally.

 On the other hand, if your social engagement system is out of whack, you are going to revert to one of two other possible states.

 You’re going to either enter into the mammalian hyper-arousal state of “fight or flight” activation, or into the dorsal vagal state of withdrawal, isolation, dissociation, diminished breathing, body aches, and poor digestion.
 Or, you are going to constantly alternate between the two.